The Best Trampolines in 2020

 Most trampolines will carry a 3-yr warranty on the frame and a 1-yr warranty on all other parts.
 Some of the more expensive models will offer 10-yr up to lifetime warranties on their products.
 This is something to consider if you are considering a higher end model.
 Though it may cost more up front you may save money on replacement parts in the years to come.

-Trampolines can range anywhere from $300 to $3000 dollars depending on the size, shape, and design you prefer.
+The trampolines reviewed above range anywhere from $300 to $3000 dollars depending on the size, shape, and design you prefer.
 The best trampoline is the one that is right for your family based on safety, use, shape, and price.
 Keep in mind that trampolines are an investment and if your children are little you may want to consider purchasing something they can grow into, as opposed to buying multiple trampolines over time.

 Trampolines can create years of fun and exercise for people of all ages.
 The buying factors we’ve outlined here will help you choose the trampoline that is right for your family.
 Please keep in mind that no matter which trampoline you purchase; young children should always be supervised while jumping and manufacturer guidelines followed in order to create a safe experience for everyone.